-All fleet stakeholders search for quality service that they can count on.
+All fleet stakeholders search for quality service.
 So it’s very important to know how third-party maintenance providers evaluate and monitor their service quality.

 The most common practice is to measure ‘comebacks’, also known as re-work.
-In addition to employing competent technicians, all materials, parts and workmanship furnished by a provider should meet all OEM standards and specifications.
+In addition to employing competent technicians, all materials, parts, and workmanship furnished by a provider should meet all OEM standards and specifications.
 To identify re-work, all units are tracked and identified for multiple repairs to the same component on the same vehicle.
-Providers should determine when the unit is returning and for what reasons other than the initial repair.
+Fleet maintenance service providers should determine when the unit is returning and for what reasons other than the initial repair.
 All re-work should have a corrective action and be investigated by conducting a Root Cause Analysis investigation, when applicable.
 When instances of re-work are low, service quality improves.

-Hiring technicians at the right level is important for job satisfaction and key to staffing a shop at peak efficiency with the right mix of technicians.
-Investing in technicians’ on-going education helps to ensure that there are opportunities for advancement and will attract top level candidates.
-By offering competitive wages and a comprehensive array of benefits will also aid greatly in attracting well qualified technicians.
+Hiring technicians at the right level is important for job satisfaction and a key to staffing a shop at peak efficiency with the right mix of technicians.
+Investing in technicians’ on-going education helps to ensure that there are opportunities for advancement and will attract top-level candidates.
+By offering competitive wages and a comprehensive array of benefits will also aid greatly in attracting well-qualified technicians.

-Fleet Maintenance program should include employee benefits package that is competitive in local area.
+Fleet Maintenance service program should include an employee benefits package that is competitive in local area.

 - Medical Insurance coverage